Skip to main content

 DW2 E-New September 2025

 Many residents have had water overage charges this summer.
-Please take an extra minute to look at your next bill and adjust your next payment to reflect the actual amount due.
-As this is a dry summer, many residents are over their base allotment and will have water overage charges.
+Many residents, especially those that have their payments through their own banks, have not paid these overages and/or late fees.
+All residents need to take an extra minute to look at your next bill and adjust your next payment to reflect the actual amount due.
 Call the office if you have any questions at 259-3946 or email dw2@dgowest2.com.

 Current Water Rates